My CHIC Story

 I discovered CHIC in 1978 with the single Le Freak.
 I really liked the song, especially Nile Rodgers' unique style of playing the guitar.
 When Good Times came out the following year, it was a revelation.
 I found this track extraordinary, especially the long instrumental bridge.
 I was lucky to win the LP Risqué at a radio quiz and, in the same week, I ran to buy both previous albums Chic and C'est Chic.

 My passion for this band had started.
-I then discovered that the songs of Sister Sledge (He's the Greatest Dancer, We Are Family, Lost in Music and more), which I was also liking very much, were also "written, arranged and conducted by Bernard Edwards and Nile Rodgers".
+I then discovered that the songs of Sister Sledge (He's the Greatest Dancer, We Are Family, Lost in Music and more), which I was also liking very much, were also "written, arranged and conducted by Nile Rodgers and Bernard Edwards, produced by Bernard Edwards and Nile Rodgers for the CHIC Organization, Ltd.".
 How wonderful!
 At the time, there was no Internet and it was much more difficult to keep up to date with artists' projects.
 One day in 1980, I heard a song playing in a record store.
 The very "CHIC" sound caught my attention and I asked to see the cover: it was Diana, by Diana Ross, produced by The CHIC Organization.
 I bought it immediately!
-The albums of Sheila & B. Devotion (a big surprise to see this famous French artist produced by my favorite band!) and Debbie Harry followed, but you know the story.
+The albums of Sheila & B. Devotion (a big surprise to see this famous French artist produced by my favorite band!) and Debbie Harry followed.

 I had also noticed that a new CHIC album (by the band itself) was released every year.
 At that time, I feverishly scrutinized the window of my record store which displayed all the new releases.
 But in 1984... nothing!
 CHIC's annual LP has not been released.
 What a disappointment!
 Fortunately, there had been the respective solo albums of Nile and Bernard, then the productions of Nile Rodgers like Let's Dance by David Bowie.
 I was on the lookout for anything that had the name of one of the members of CHIC.

 For my birthday in 1984, my brother gave me a Madonna record.
 I knew this artist a bit from her hit song Holiday, but she wasn't appealing to me more than that.
 I was a little surprised at the choice of my brother.
 He then told me to look at what was written on the back...
-And then I understood better!
+And then I understood better: "Produced by Nile Rodgers for Nile Rodgers Productions, Inc."!

 The following years were less CHIC-ish, until 2004 when, thanks to Pocat's CHICtribute.com website, I heard that Nile Rodgers & CHIC will perform at the Montreux Jazz Festival, in Switzerland.
 Excitement: 26 years after having known them, it will be the first time that I will see them in concert.
 And what fun!
 Even better than I had imagined.
 It was a waking dream.
 I hid a camera and took a few badly framed photos on the sly, to have a souvenir.
 I was afraid of being caught...
 At the end of the concert, CHIC announced they will be back the following year!